Attribution (psychology): Bernard Weiner

+Harold Kelley

+Harold Kelley, a social psychologist, expanded upon Heider's Attribution theory.
+Kelley's main research goal was to emphasize the central ideas Heider discovered in Attribution theory.
+The first focus of Kelley's research was a look at external and internal attributions.
+His second focus was determining whether the procedure to arrive at external and internal attributes was related to experimental methodology.
+Kelley later turned this idea into his covariation model/principle.
+Kelley describes this principle as "the effect that is attributed to that condition which is present when the effect is present and which is absent when the effect is absent".
+Kelley looked at causal inferences and attempted to elaborate on Heider's model by explaining the effects of certain factors.

-Types of attributions
+Types

 External

 External attribution, also called situational attribution, refers to interpreting someone's behavior as being caused by the individual's environment.
 For example, if one's car tire is punctured, it may be attributed to a hole in the road; by making attributions to the poor condition of the highway, one can make sense of the event without any discomfort that it may in reality have been the result of their own bad driving.
 Individuals are more likely to associate unfortunate events with external factors than with internal factors.

-A person is using external attributions as a way to not use hearing aids.
-Examples of this are: A patient does not have the money to afford hearing aids so they do not purchase them.
+For example, consider someone who uses external attributions as a way not to use hearing aids.
+Examples of this are: A patient does not have the money to afford hearing aids, so they do not purchase them.
 A person believes using hearing aids would make them a burden to people they are around, so they do not wear them.
 A person does not trust the doctor that is prescribing them hearing aids.
-Lastly, a person believes that other health conditions, either pertaining to themselves or someone else in their life, take priority over their need for hearing aids.
+Lastly, a person believes that other health conditions, either about themselves or someone else in their life, take priority over their need for hearing aids.

+Fangfang Wen examined how people react when viewing situations from an external perspective, focusing on how an attribution of blame affects emotions and behavior.
+The study tested whether individuals who assign blame to people rather than external factors are more likely to experience anger, which can then lead to aggressive behavior or social avoidance.
+To investigate this, the researchers analyzed reactions to two real-life events: a private data leak involving Wuhan returnees and the refusal of workers returning from Hubei.
+In the third part of the study, they explained whether changing how people would recognize the blame (internal versus external) would influence their emotions and upcoming actions.
+The findings show that when individuals attribute blame to others (an internal attribution), they are more likely to feel anger and disrespect, resulting in either aggression or avoidance.
+The study shows how internal attributions can intensify negative emotional responses and shape social behaviors.